Importance of reception year learning for child development

 It is here that firm foundations are laid to build a sense of emotional security and resilience.
 After their home, school is the next most important place for most children.

-In the first five years children develop physically, cognitively and emotionally at a faster rate than at any other time.
+In the first five years, children develop physically, cognitively, and emotionally at a faster rate than at any other time.

-In addition to setting the expectations for children’s behaviour and building sound understanding of key concepts such as reading and numbers.
+In addition to setting the expectations for children’s behaviour and building a sound understanding of key concepts such as reading and numbers.